Addendum

 d.
 You can limit the display of Addendum questions based on specific product codes.
 If you list product codes in the admin input, the questions will only be displayed if one of those products is in the basket at checkout.
 You can also use the wild card product code like 1AA*.
 If the applicable products all begin with the same characters, you can use the asterisk.
 This can only be used for the beginning characters in the product codes.
 If you leave the product code input blank, the addendum questions will appear at checkout no matter what product were ordered.

 e.
 You can optionally include the questions in the emails along with the responses.
-We've included modified versions of both the customer and merchant notification emails which will include the responses.
+We've included a modified version of the merchant notification email which will include the responses.
 If you want more flexibility with your emails, our inexpensive email module Mail Manager is available.

 f.
 You have the ability to use tokens to save and retrieve Addendum responses when a screen is refreshed due to missing data, e.g. the customer does not choose a shipping or payment method.
 These are very specialized tokens and are fairly complex in their implementation.
 The example page of each question input type will help you understand their implementation.
 We recommend that you setup the Addendum with basic questions and test to make sure everything is working.
 Then you can experiment with the tokens.